alexandres/terashuf/README.md

 terashuf has 2 advantages over `sort -R`:

-1. terashuf is much, much faster.
-See benchmark below.
+1. terashuf is much more faster.
+See benchmarks below.
 2. It can shuffle duplicate lines.
 To deal with duplicate lines in `sort`, the input has to be modified (append an incremental token) so that duplicate lines are different otherwise sort will hash them to the same value and place them in adjacent lines, which is not desirable in a shuffle!
 Then the tokens have to be removed.
 It's simpler to use terashuf where none of this is required.

 ## Why not GNU shuf?